spitzc32/Project-ECU/README.md

 ![](images/Logo.jpg)
-# Project ECU: Emergency Communication Unity Response for COVID-19
+# Project ECU: A Platform that brings the Community Together through Information

 The github repository for Call for Code submission and response intiative for the track COVID-19.